January 1968 – Band probably did one or two shows at the Cheetah Club in LA

 June 1, 1968 – Lake Berryessa Bowl.
 Grand Opening Weekend.
 W/ The Loading Zone.
 Located west of Sacramento, near Lake Berryessa.

 OK – going off topic here.
 Lake Berryessa is a large lake north of SanFrancisco and west of Sacramento.
 Not far from here, the northern California ‘Zodiac Killer’ killed his third victim, a little over a year after the show mentioned above.
 The venue was built, in part by San Fran DJ and concert promoter Bill Quarry who put on shows in a lot of California spots using some big name groups like the Yardbirds, Them, and Byrds with a lot of local San Francisco bands on the cards.
 I’d like to find the exact location of this venue.
-I have not found any pictures of it, then or now, due to a lack of an exact location.
+I have not found any pictures of it.

 June 24, 1968 – Whisky A Go Go (with Ten Years After).
 8901 Sunset Blvd at Clark, West Hollywood, CA. A quote from Rock Prosopography 102…..